Solve each problem. See Examples 1 and 2. Distance between Two S... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Solve each problem.
 See Examples 1 and 2.
-Distance between Two Ships A ship leaves its home port and sails on a bearing of S 61°50'.
-Another ship leaves the same port at the same time and sails on a bearing of N 28°10'E. If the first ship sails at 24.0 mph and the second sails at 28.0 mph, find the distance between the two ships after 4 hr.
+Distance between Two Ships Two ships leave a port at the same time.
+The first ship sails on a bearing of 52° at 17 knots and the second on a bearing of 322° at 22 knots.
+How far apart are they after 2.5 hr?

 Verified Solution